DrVogtster/QPDE-FV-WENO/README.md

 	# rhoJ = np.array([1, 0.125]) # rhoJ = np.array([1, 0.125])
 	# uJ = np.array([0, 0])       # uJ = np.array([0, 0])
 	# pJ = np.array([1, 0.1])     # pJ = np.array([1, 0.1])

+Plots will always be generated for the problem you try to solve.